savannahjune/gather/README.md

 As you may have noticed, this project requires a lot of Google Maps API calls of all sorts, and these API calls are all asynchronous.
 As the project developed, the main.js filed started to resemble <a href="http://callbackhell.com/">"callback hell"</a>.
 Thus, I decided to use Promises, specifically the <a href="https://github.com/kriskowal/q">Q library</a>.

 There is a main promise chain that forms the backbone of main.js.
 This main chain ensures that no function begins before the previous function has returned a usable value (object, array, string, integer, etc.).
-<pre><code>
+It also creates a nice outline of the entire file.
-$(document).ready(function () {
+<pre><code>$(document).ready(function () {

     /** this function provides google
     autocomplete of addresses */